jsinger67/parol/book/src/OperatorPrecedence.md

 ```

 Now you can handle any variable.
 Because our grammar has no assignment yet, the function is simple.
-It tries to retrieve the variables value from the `env`.
-If the variable is not found in the `env`
+It tries to retrieve the variable's value from `env`.
+If the variable is not found in `env`,
 it creates a new entry with default value 0.
 Then it pushes this value on the `calc_results` vector
 for later processing: